Kenny4297/Profile-of-the-Team/README.md

 Fork the repository and feel free to add any other features that will improve the app!

 ### Tests
-In the terminal, run the command "npm test", and the tests should run.
+In the terminal, run the command "npm test", and the tests will run.
+These tests make sure that the correct information is being inputted by the user for each category.

 ### Questions
 Any questions?
 Visit the github repository here! https://github.com/Kenny4297/Profile-of-the-Team